Sb011193/Sb011193/README.md

 - 👋 Hi, I’m Alberto
-- 👀 I’m interested in solar enerfy
+- 👀 I’m interested in solar energy
 - 🌱 I’m currently learning crypto
 - 💞️ I’m looking to collaborate on crypto for New tecnólogy
 - 📫 How to reach me albertomaraujo@yahoo.com.br